reine-ishyanami/gemini-app/README.md

 4. enter something and press enter to ask the gemini.

-5. press tab to focus other components. like `input`, `esc`, `set` and so on.
+5. press Tab to switch focus next component.

-6. input a image path or url in the `input` textfield and press f4 to store the image for sending the request with the image in next time.
+6. input a image path or url in the `input` textfield and press F4 to store the image for sending the request with the image in next time.

-7. press f4 to clear the image when setted the image.
+7. press F4/Ctrl + i to clear the image when setted the image.

-8. press tab to switch focus next component.
+8. press F3/Ctrl + s to open/close side bar.

-9. press F3 to open/close side bar.
+9. press Up/Down to selected history chat item.

-10. press enter to show selected history chat.
+10. press Enter to show selected history chat.

-11. press del to delete selected history chat, you should confirm the action, press enter again to confirm or cancel.
+11. press Del to delete selected history chat, you should confirm the action, press Tab to switch, press Enter again to confirm or cancel.

 ## ToDo